The Supplier Model Contract Clauses (SMCs) 1.0

 The SMCs 1.0 were released in September of 2023.
 We refer to them as version 1.0 to acknowledge that these clauses are an iterative product that is neither perfect nor complete as is.
 It is possible that, based on future feedback, a version 2.0 could be developed.

-The SMCs draw on many of the principles contained within the Model Contract Clauses 2.0 (MCCs 2.0), including the three core Responsible Contracting Principles.
+The SMCs draw on many of the principles contained within the Model Contract Clauses 2.0 (MCCs 2.0), including the three core principles of Responsible Contracting.
 The key difference between the MCCs 2.0 and the SMCs is that the SMCs are drafted specifically for the apparel sector and with apparel suppliers in mind.
 They contain a number of obligations, including, for example, obligations to set reasonable deadlines, pay prices high enough to cover the costs of responsible business conduct, and to exit contracts responsibly, even in the event of an unforeseen crisis like a pandemic.
 If readers are interested in clauses that contain more detailed ("buyer friendly") obligations for suppliers, please refer to the MCCs 2.0.

 The RCP Core Principles, as reflected in the SMCs 1.0 are aligned with the UNGPs and the OECD Guidance on Due Diligence for Responsible Business Conduct and translate these guiding principles into due diligence-aligned contractual obligations.